Mother of the Year

 That leaves Tracy.
 It is a reasonable assumption.
 So Becky grabs a sledge hammer from Owen’s truck and proceeds to bash the Barlow door in.

-After she finally breaks the door through, she goes after Tracey.
-Tracey cowers, oh I’m so frightened (she who had no compunction about killing her former lover with a large ornament), Steve still stands around, absolutely useless, and Ken is the only man with the wherewithal to try to physically restrain Becky.
+After she finally breaks the door through, she goes after Tracy.
+Tracy cowers, oh I’m so frightened (she who had no compunction about killing her former lover with a large ornament), Steve still stands around, absolutely useless, and Ken is the only man with the wherewithal to try to physically restrain Becky.

 So, of course, Becky would be deemed unfit to have custody of a child after that little performance.
 Oh, I just feel so sorry for Becky.
 If she were the “real” mother, and if social services weren’t involved, her actions would be seen as the epitome of motherhood – a mother Grizzly protecting her cub.
-But she’s not, and they are, so instead there’s a lot of tut-tutting and, well, of course he’ll be better off with someone else.
+But she’s not, and they are.
+So instead of Mother of the Year for her, there’s a lot of tut-tutting from them and, well, of course he’ll be better off with someone else.

 Poor, poor Becky.
 She was the best thing ever for Max, and he for her.
 And Steve?
 She was the best thing for him too.

 In the Canadian time-line, we got a lovely Christmas present this week from summertime Weatherfield: the return of the Aunties from India.
 They are just a delight, as long as you are not a family member and they do not choose to visit you!